NodeBE4/opinion/_posts/2022-06-27-EnclavedMicrostate.md

 Funnily enough... yeah kinda?
 Funny how that works, that when a marginalised group highlights ways in which they are marginalised, that tends to be a good sign that they're being marginalised for something.

+----- __577.17__ -----2022-07-02 10:58:43+08:00:

+> You're not required to explain why.
+You shouldn't explain why, unless you're willing to go into endless debate.

+So, not to stir things up all over again, but isn't this kinda what Finana's whole 'educate yourself' line means?
+She didn't explain it in depth, and effectively stated that if you need it explained to you why you shouldn't use a given slur, do the legwork yourself.

 ### 578: [Who was the man who willingly spent his life isolated in a cell?](https://old.reddit.com/r/AskHistorians/comments/vmerla/who_was_the_man_who_willingly_spent_his_life/), submitted on 2022-06-28 12:49:53+08:00.

 ----- __578.1__ -----2022-06-28 15:17:34+08:00: